pranavreddy23/autoware.privately-owned-vehicles/CoarseSeg/scripts/README.md

 - [Comma10K](https://github.com/commaai/comma10k)

 #### Please note:
+All of the open datasests besides Comma10K include semantic labels for specific foreground objects:
+- `Vulnerable Living`
+- `Small Mobile Vehicle`
+- `Large Mobile Vehicle`

-All of the open datasests besides Comma10K include labels for specific foreground objects, such as `Vulnerable Living`, `Small Mobile Vehicle` etc. The Comma10K dataset however, only contains a single class label for `Foreground Objects` which includes all movable foreground elements such as pedestrians, vehicles, animals etc.
+The Comma10K dataset however, only contains a single class label for `Foreground Objects` which includes all movable foreground elements such as pedestrians, vehicles, animals etc.

 Furthermore, the Comma10K dataset does not include labels for `Road Edge Delimeter`.

-Lastly, the Comma10K dataset does not natively provide `sky` class labels and a separate pre-trained neural network was used to create pixel level sky masks for the Comma10K images.
+Lastly, the Comma10K dataset does not natively provide `sky` class semantic pixel labels and a separate pre-trained neural network was used to create pixel level sky masks for the Comma10K images.

 ## pytorch

 Contains scripts related to model training, inference and evaluation